nebari-dev/nebari/docs/source/installation/configuration.md

 ## qhub_version

-All qhub-config.yaml files must now contain a `qhub_version` field displaying the version of QHub which It's intended to be deployed with.
+All `qhub-config.yaml` files must now contain a `qhub_version` field displaying the version of QHub which it's intended to be deployed with.

 QHub will refuse to deploy if it doesn't contain the same version as that of the `qhub` command.